-How to test B12 levels properly and determine whether you suffer from a lack of B12 or not?
+How to test for B12 levels properly and determine whether or not you suffer from a deficiency of B12?
 Unfortunately, many B12 deficiency cases are discovered too late, or worse, are entirely missed.
-Doctors often misdiagnose it as another condition, and as a result patients end up with lifelong neurological damage that could have been easily prevented if caught on time.
+Doctors often misdiagnose it as some other condition, and as a result patients end up with lifelong neurological damage that could have been easily prevented if caught on time.
 Therefore, the early diagnosis of B12 deficiency is crucial, and you should make sure your doctor is performing the process properly.

 Vitamin B12 Deficiency Diagnosis Issues

-First, a word on the common issue of misdiagnosis.
-When B12 deficiency starts to affect the nerves, doctors tend to misdiagnose it as another illness with similar symptoms, or blame a co-existing condition which may actually be the result of B12 deficiency:
+First, a word on the all-too-common issue of misdiagnosis.
+When vitamin B12 deficiency starts to affect the nerves, doctors tend to misdiagnose it as some other illness with similar symptoms, or blame a co-existing condition which may actually be the result of the B12 deficiency.
+Some of these conditions and illnesses could be:

 - Parkinson’s